freenas/freenas-docs/userguide/storage.rst

   backup restored to the new pool.

 * Hybrid pools are not supported.
-Added vdevs must match the existing encryption scheme.
-The :ref:`Pool Manager` automatically encrypts a new vdev being added to an existing encrypted pool.
+Added vdevs must match the existing encryption scheme. :ref:`Pools` automatically encrypts a new vdev being added to an existing encrypted pool.

 To create an encrypted pool, check the :guilabel:`Encryption` box